 We (and other companies) have stocks that could last another two years or so, that will have to be destroyed or sold to overseas customers if this proposal is implemented.
 We bought those stocks in good faith based on the MHRA's own regulations at the time.

 Tinctures have always been sold with five year shelf lives.
 They are basically phytochemicals (herbal extracts) preserved in alcohol.
 In fact their shelf life is probably much more than five years.
 The herbal products that are allowed to be sold as food supplements continue to be sold with five year shelf lives.

 The MHRA generally only give a two year shelf life to licensed products and are using this fact as their reason for wanting to prevent the continued sale of unlicensed products.
 That is not based on any known determination that tinctures deteriorate after two years but instead on standard working practices within the pharmaceutical industry.

 If the MHRA were responsible for drink sales they would prevent the sale of alcoholic drinks such as whisky and brandy older than two years due to the suspicion of deterioration of efficacy!

 We are currently awaiting their final determination on this proposal.
 Given their lack of flexibility on other issues we do not hold out much hope.

 BE PREPARED - THERE MAY BE NO ORGANIC VERSIONS OF MANY HERBAL REMEDIES FROM JANUARY 2014

 A New Chance to Save Herbal Medicine - April 2012

 The Cabinet Office Red Tape Challenge presents an amazing opportunity to scrap the dreaded European THMPD regulations and get the pharmacists out of herbal medicine.
-Please click this link and tell the government that the THMPD reduces choice, increases prices and offers no additional safety benefits

 The European THMPD regulations are destroying herbal medicine please help to get the pharmacists out of Herbal Medicine.